 Trickling Filters

-A trickling filter is a traditional and well-established method for treating wastewater.
+A trickling filter is a traditional and well-established type of sewage water treatment plant.
 It utilizes a fixed bed of media, like rocks, gravel, or plastic, over which wastewater flows downward.
-This environment fosters the growth of a layer of beneficial bacteria and other microorganisms forming a slimy layer called a biofilm.
+This environment fosters the growth of beneficial bacteria and other microorganisms, forming a slimy layer called a biofilm.

 How it Works:

-1. Wastewater Distribution: Settled sewage first enters the system and is distributed evenly over the top of the media bed through rotating arms or perforated pipes.
+- Wastewater Distribution: Settled sewage enters the system and is distributed evenly over the top of the media bed through rotating arms or perforated pipes.

 Leading Sewage Treatment Plant Vendors on our platforms